quark-zju/gcmodule/README.md

 assert_eq!(gcmodule::collect_thread_cycles(), 2); // 2 values are collected.
 ```

-Refer to [documentation](https://docs.rs/gcmodule/) for more examples and technical details.
+Refer to [the documentation](https://docs.rs/gcmodule/) for more examples and technical details.

 ## Similar Projects